-This year Northern Italy has been blessed with a long and sweet autumn.
-Mild temperatures and sunny days have stretched the hiking season super long, allowing the outdoor lovers to trek almost every weekend.
-That’s why we were able to try heaps of hikes and compile this guide of the best hiking in Italy for all the international explorers out there!
+With the summer approaching in the Northern Hemisphere many countries are easing lockdown measures and travel restrictions.
+Just in time to restart tourism ahead of the summer holidays.
+But where can you go?
+Many European borders are opening in June with most countries welcoming tourists from the EU, the Schengen zone and the UK as of July 1.
+This year Northern Italy has been blessed with mild temperatures and sunny days stretched the hiking season super long, allowing the outdoor lovers to trek almost every weekend.
+That’s why we have compile this guide of the best hiking in Italy for all the international explorers out there!

 Start/End: Ardesio (550m a.s.l.)| Length: 70km | Highest point: 2295m a.s.l. | Duration: 1 week | Difficulty: Demanding